-If you’re used to deviantArt type pricing ($5 for a single character, $80 for a full 20+ hour painting; or worse, points instead of $) – those kinds of prices are unrealistic and self-destructive for professional artists making a living from their art.
+If you’re used to deviantArt type pricing ($5 for a single character, $80 for a full 20+ hour painting) – those kinds of prices are unrealistic and self-destructive for professional artists making a living from their art.
 Please read this if you’re unaware of how pricing in the art business works.

-- in advance, please (sorry, had too much trouble with anything else!).
+Payment has to be in advance.
 If we’re talking larger sums, we can always work out a different payment plan.
 But I like to be fully paid before I start colouring.

-– Once the payment has arrived at my account, I’ll send you a sketch of the character, which, of course, can still be changed if you want me to.
+– Once the payment has been made, I’ll send you a sketch of the character, which, of course, can still be changed if you want me to.

 Fandom characters: Please note that, for commissions, I will stick to my own vision of characters (the ones you’ll find in my gallery).
-I may be open to small concessions (Legolas with lighter hair, Ginny Weasley with very long hair etc), but I will not draw actors.
-And I’m very strictly canon, but you probably knew that if you’ve read this far.
-XD
+I may be open to small concessions, but I will not draw actors.
+And I’m very strictly canon, but you probably knew that if you’re familiar with my work.

-Rights: This has come up several times in the past, and generally. it shouldn’t be a problem.
-I retain my rights for the image I created for you.
-If it’s a well-known character – like from Tolkien or similar – I may still offer prints.
-I’ll add the work to my portfolios, online and otherwise, and may put it into artbooks and calendars promoting my own work.
+A few notes on rights: The standard for most of my commissions (mainly book illustrations) is as follows: I retain the rights for the image I created for you.
+That means that if it’s a well-known character – like from Tolkien or similar – I may still offer prints.
+I can add the work to my portfolios, online and otherwise, and may put it into artbooks and calendars promoting my own work.
 For anything else, I’ll ask your permission.
 I’ll never use a picture I did of your RPG character out of context, for example.

-Likewise, you’re allowed to post the pic (with crediting and linking me, of course) and use it for non-commercial purposes.
-You do not have permission to make money with it without asking me first.
-For example, if I drew a pic of your character, and at some point you write a novel about that character and publish it, you may not use the pic as cover without my express permission.
-(The main reason for this is that I plan a novel cover very differently from a character commission.)
-If you commissioned me to do a novel cover for you, of course, then it’s a novel cover.
+Likewise, you’re allowed to post the piece (with crediting and linking me, of course) and use it for non-commercial purposes.
+You do not have permission to make money with it without asking me first, unless it was specifically made as book cover, game art, or similar.
+For example, if I drew a pic of your character, and at some point you write a novel about that character and publish it, you may not use my art as cover.
+On the other hand, if you commissioned me to do a novel cover for you, of course, then it’s a novel cover, with all the rights entailed.
 If you’re unsure about any sort of use, just ask.
 Usually, we should be able to sort anything out.